 Why Should You Consider Rebranding

-When iconic brands like Baskin Robbins get with the times and rebrand themselves to stay relevant, it sends an important message to small businesses considering a rebranding move.
+When iconic brands such as Baskin Robbins get with the times and rebrand themselves to stay relevant, it sends an important message to small businesses considering a rebranding move.

 The idea is to listen to your customers and stay up to date with the market.
 Use that information to give your brand a new look and feel.
 Consider a logo redesign an opportunity to evolve your brand; take advantage!